 The Berlin Cathedral was built between 1895 and 1905 and is a magnificent basilica that stands on the site of several earlier structures.
 It is the largest church in the city and is an active Protestant church that holds services, concerts and tours as well as a number of other events.
 Inside, the crypt contains over 80 sarcophagi of Prussian royals, while other areas of interest are the pulpit, the organ, and the stained glass windows.
 Visitors can climb the dome, which is decorated with intricate mosaics.
-The cathedral has a gift shop with books, CDs, and other souvenirs available, which is open from 11am to 6pm Monday to Saturday.
+The cathedral has a gift shop with books, CDs, and other souvenirs available.
 The cathedral is closed to tourists during religious services and visitors are asked to be respectful in the place of worship at all times.
 Guided tours are available and there are good-quality audio guides in multiple languages for hire.

 Address: Am Lustgarten, Museum Island